raycarter/often_used_linux_cli_commands/README.md

 	## install PluseAudio Volume Control -> Configuration-Tab: set profiles of other sound devices "off"

 	# fix NTFS Drive read-only error after used by Windows
+	# get path of the device, unmount, then:
 	ntfsfix /dev/....

 ### Execution of commands: